UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_2DFilter.rst

       :type bindCode: integer
       :arg samplerName: The shader sampler name set to :data:`index` if :data:`samplerName` is passed in the function. (optional)
       :type samplerName: string

+   .. attribute:: colorBindCode

+      Get the bindcode of the texture rendered in this filter.

+      :type: integer